umijs/umi-plugin-library/README.md

 # umi-plugin-library

-out of box compomnt develop plugin for umi. document based on docz, and bundle based on babel and rollup.
+out of box component develop plugin for umi. document based on docz, and bundle based on babel and rollup.

 ## install